AlgoGators/algo_system/README.md

 - capital
 - risk target
 - multipliers of instruments
 - list of spans for the EWMA

+### Carry
+The carry signal requires the following inputs:
+- List of Instrument objects
+- dictionary of historical prices as a pandas dataframe
+- capital
+- risk target
+- multipliers of instruments
+- list of spans for Carry